JuoTungChen/UR_daVinci_robot/README.md

 Surgical robot platform for research based on standard robot manipulators with adapters for surgical instruments.

-Target platform: Ubuntu 22.04 with ROS2 Humble.
+Target platform: Ubuntu 22.04 with ROS2 Humble/Rolling.

 ## Getting started